nrfconnect/sdk-nrfxlib/softdevice_controller/doc/scheduling.rst

 For example, timing-activity :math:`\mathsf{A}` and timing-activity :math:`\mathsf{B}` request a timing-event at overlapping times with the same priority.
 Timing-activity :math:`\mathsf{A}` gets the timing-event because it requested it earlier than timing-activity :math:`\mathsf{B}`.
 If timing-activity :math:`\mathsf{B}` increases its priority and requests again, it can only get the timing-event if timing-activity :math:`\mathsf{A}` has not already started and there is enough time to change the timing-event schedule.
+The scanner timing-activity is an exception to this rule, and is scheduled cooperatively.
+See the :ref:`primary_channel_scanner_timing` section for more details.

 .. note::
    The figures in this chapter do not illustrate all packets that are sent over the air.